 Yhwh [Jehovah, etc.] came down in a pillar of cloud and said,

-In the Bible scenario there are one deceiving God, many deceiving spirits and also false prophets to reckon with.
+In the Bible scenario there are also deceiving spirits and also false prophets to reckon with.

-Many famous scientists have treasured dreaming too, at any rate.
-"Let us learn to dream, gentlemen, and then perhaps we shall learn the truth," said August Kekulé too.
+Many famous scientists have treasured dreaming, they too.
+"Let us learn to dream, gentlemen, and then perhaps we shall learn the truth," said August Kekulé.
 And "To accomplish great things, we must not only act but also dream," said Anatole France.

 One may explore whether and how far dreamt encounters show any possible reality.
 Many try to do that.